 - There are also 6 iMacs, 2 kiosk workstations, and 2 flatbed scanners.
 (See Library floor maps – 1st Floor (pdf) / 2nd Floor (pdf)

 - The Information Commons also includes 4 teaching rooms, each with a capacity of 25 networked computers.

-- In addition, there are 12 desktop computers in the InfoCafe area.
+- In addition, there are 20 desktop computers on the second floor.

-- Software applications include Microsoft Office Suite (Word, Excel, PowerPoint), Microsoft Publisher, Adobe Acrobat Reader, and many more – View a list in PDF.
+- Software applications include Microsoft Office Suite (Word, Excel, PowerPoint), Microsoft Publisher, Adobe Acrobat Reader, and more – View a list in PDF.

 The Information Commons here at Brookdale opened in September 1999 as a key component in the new Bankier Library.
 It is described in the 1997 Program Statement (PDF) as a marriage of networked resources and the print resources of the Library’s Reference Room.